hyurl/alar/README.md

 example, connecting to a database.
 And if it contains a `destroy()` method, it will be use to perform asynchronous destruction, to release resources.

+To enable this feature, after all needed modules are registered (and any other preparations are done), call the `RpcServer.init()` method to perform initiation processes for every registered modules.

-Both these methods will only work when the service is registered to the RpcServer, and will still work after hot-reloaded the module.
+This features will still work after hot-reloaded the module.
 However, there would be a slight downtime when hot-reloading the module, and any call would fail until the module is re-available again.